-There are several stretches of sandy beach around the village and towards the north of the island.
+Located just south of Pulau Maiga, there are several stretches of sandy beach around the main village and towards the north of the island.
 Patches of mangrove grow freely along the northwest coast.

-Snorkeling & Scuba Diving
+Snorkeling & scuba diving

-Sea Gypsies Village
+Sea Gypsies village

 The island is located on the southeast corner of the Sebangkat-Selakan reef complex.
 It covers an area of 32 hectares.

 The island consists mainly of coral limestone, raised a few meters above sea level.
 The limestone bed has been eroded and undercut to form a rocky shoreline around much of the island.